Half A Century Later, Toyota’s SUV Takes A Dig At Rolls Royce, Bentley Off-Roaders

 The Best Luxury Cars Of 2023: Rolls Royce Spectre, Tesla Cybertruck And More

-The Toyota Century SUV will go on sale exclusively in Japan, with a base price of 25 million Yen (HKD 1.3 million approx.) before options.
+The Toyota Century SUV will go on sale exclusively in Japan, with a base price of 25 million Yen (INR 1.4 Crore approx.) before options.
 A ‘Meister’ will be assigned to each customer upon the purchase of their Century, to ensure that the car meets their exact standards.

 Feature and hero image credits: Toyota